LuxProvide/QuantumFPGA/docs/intro.md

 1. **FPGA Development Boards** are primarily designed for learning, prototyping, and small-scale projects.
 They typically feature user-friendly interfaces, a variety of I/O options, and often include additional components like sensors, buttons, and displays.
 These boards are intended for engineers, students, and hobbyists to develop and test FPGA-based designs.

-2. **HPC FPGA Cards**, on the other hand, are specialized for high-performance computing tasks.
-These cards are optimized for integration into data centers and high-performance computing environments.
+2. **HPC FPGA Cards**, on the other hand, are specialized for High-Performance Computing tasks.
+These cards are optimized for integration into data centers and High-Performance Computing environments.
 They focus on maximizing computational power, energy efficiency, and data throughput.
 HPC FPGA cards are usually designed to be mounted in servers or workstations, and they often support advanced features like high-speed memory interfaces and network connectivity.

 !!! tip "Difference Between FPGA Development Boards and HPC FPGA Cards"
     === "FPGA Development Boards"